prm036/coding-agent/README.md

 - Shell commands are sandboxed by the OS permissions
 - LLM context window limits how much code can be processed at once
 - Complex multi-file refactoring may require multiple iterations

-## License

-This project is for educational purposes (IEMS 490 - Foundations of Large Language Models).